 Valley Farm in situated just off the A12 to the North of Wickham Market, and is bordered by the River Deben.
 Previously home to dairy cattle, our marshes form part of the Deben Valley ESA, and offer a particularly beautiful backdrop, and peaceful surroundings.
 The Farm is owned and managed by Sarah Robertson.
 Sarah moved to Valley Farm in 1976 when she first married.
 Sarah had always had an interest in all things equestrian, and having trained in South Africa at the famous Blue Hills yard, she was very keen to pursue an equestrian career.
 She soon acquired ponies for herself and her children, and began teaching carriage driving, vaulting and riding.
 The business originally traded as Valley Farm Riding and Driving Centre, but as it diversified to include more activities the name was changed to Valley Farm Equestrian Leisure.

-Valley Farm Equestrian Leisure is licensed with Suffolk Coastal District Council. ref: Mrs S.E.
-Robertson 18/00108/AWRIDD
+Valley Farm Equestrian Leisure is licensed as a riding school with East Suffolk Council. ref: Mrs S.E.
+Robertson 18/00108/AWRIDD and has a licence to carry on activities involving animals ref: 19/00029/AW18LI

 Multi Award Winner